-More alleged HTC Endeavor details surface alongside HTC One V nameAlex Wagner - Deputy Managing Editor, News Desk
+More alleged HTC Endeavor details surface alongside HTC One V nameAlex Wagner - Editorial Director of News and Content

 The leaky spigot that's been revealing information about unannounced HTC handsets continues to drip today thanks to a new report that claims to have more information on the HTC Endeavor/One X. According to a MoDaCo source, the Endeavor will not have any capacitive navigation keys on its face like previously-leaked renders have shown, instead relying on on-screen keys to get around the phone.
 The Endeavor is said to have 32GB of internal storage, but it lacks a microSD card slot for expandable memory.
 Speaking of card slots, the Endeavor will allegedly accept microSIM cards in order to conserve space inside the phone.
 Finally, some more specs that MoDaCo's tipster claims will make it into the Endeavor include a Super LCD display, 21Mbps HSPA, Android 4.0.3 (though that may jump to 4.0.5 by the time it launches), Sense 4.0, NFC and the usual assortment of sensors and Wi-Fi/Bluetooth 4.0 support.